-Our approach extends in four major areas of experimental mycology that directly impacts all areas of risk stratification, epidemiology, diagnosis detection of resistance and treatment of all opportunistic mycoses:
+Our approach extends in five major areas of experimental mycology that directly impacts all areas of risk stratification, epidemiology, diagnosis detection of resistance and treatment of all opportunistic mycoses:

 - In vitro screening for novel antifungal agents.
 We are using a state-of-the-art imaging system to study in real time hyphal morphogenesis susceptibility, resistance or tolerance in response to immune cells, drugs and mutants.

 - Development of alternative mini-host organisms, such as fruit flies, zebra fish and C elegans as an easy, inexpensive, fast and genetically amenable model to study all medically important fungi (Candida, Aspergillus, Mucorales, Fusarium).

 - Development of mamamalian models suitable for studying antifungal pharmacology and fungal pathogenesis of Candida, Aspergillus and other emerging invasive fungal infections.